mjeffw/nordlond-bestiary-public/README.md

 ![image](https://user-images.githubusercontent.com/7349413/166708106-b1d13c67-2a07-43df-ae34-ccf2c85bc658.png)

 When you see an entry you would like to use in a game session, open its Actor sheet and click the "Import" button in its title bar.
 This will add the entry to your Actors Directory in the sidebar.

+Alternately, you can right click on the Compendium and select 'Import All Content' to import all 180+ enemies into your Actor directory.

 ![image](https://user-images.githubusercontent.com/7349413/166708752-00607f8d-0eaa-4548-9162-ddcf641ae783.png)